peiyao2017/EL-CUSUM/README.md

 ---

 This repository contains the code to implement the methods in paper  "Nonparametric CUSUM Change-point Detection Procedures Based on Modified Empirical Likelihood".
 The purpose of each R file is indicated in the folder or file name.
 For example the folder "table1" conatins the code for the simulation in Table 1.
 The file "compute_FAP_table1_20.R" is the code to find the thresholds $a$ in Table 1 by setting false alarm probabilities at 0.05, when the sample size is 20.
 "Compute_ARL1_table1_20" is the code to compute $ARL_1$ in Table 1 when sample size is 20.
 All files were compiled to accommodate linux cluster parallel computing, and each R file has an accompanied text file for job submission.

+The folder "Reviewer_comments" contains the code for comparison purpose.
+We compared the output of our code with the result in reviewer comments.
+The two results were consistent.

 Before runing the code, users should install and load following packages:
 ```{r}